oeg-upm/morph-graphql/examples/LinGBM/README.md

 8. ```npm start```
 9. Go to http://localhost:4321/graphql from your browser, use some of the queries below

+## Deployment
+One instance of the LinGBM benchmark has been deployed at: http://lingbm1000.graphql.mappingpedia.linkeddata.es

 ## Queries

 ### q1: Queries of this template retrieve several attributes of every review about a product in a given offer